Best High-Protein Foods at Costco for Easy Meal Prep

 Is Costco good for high-protein meal prep?

-What is the cheapest high-protein food at Costco?
+What is the cheapest high-protein food at Costco per gram of protein?

 Is Costco rotisserie chicken good for meal prep?

-What high-protein foods should I avoid at Costco?
+What high-protein foods should I skip at Costco?

 Can I shop at Costco for high-protein foods if I cook for one person?